 5. Boosting Overall Health

 The state of your oral health offers clues about your overall health.
-Dental professionals understand that bacteria from your mouth can enter your bloodstream, potentially affecting your heart and other organs.
+Dental professionals understand that bacteria from your mouth can enter your bloodstream, potentially affecting your heart and other organs; poor oral health has been linked to systemic health conditions such as heart disease, diabetes, and respiratory issues.
 Regular cleanings reduce this risk, making you healthier from head to toe.

 6. Saving Money in the Long Run